Efocor/tesis-ki67-mitosis/reports/METHODOLOGY.md

 # Methodology for Nuclei/Mitosis Counting:

-Basic analysis on how to do the job:
+Basic analysis on starting point for both usage and training and what we get or have as datasets.

 ## **1. Dataset Structure**
 - **Bare images**: High-resolution Ki-67 stained tissue images.